GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

     per **PROJ_LENGTH_UNIT**) in addition to the given symbol size.

 o
-    : Other, i.e., a quantity to be passed to the custom symbol as is.
+    : Other, i.e., a numerical quantity to be passed to the custom symbol as is.

+s
+    : String, i.e., a single column of text to be placed by the **l** command.
+    Use octal \\040 to include spaces while still remaining a single word.

 To use the extra parameters in your macro you address them as $1, $2, etc.